 What is PTSD?

-- Arousal symptoms—the constant feeling of unease and always being on alert.
+- Arousal symptoms – a constant feeling of unease and being constantly on alert.
 People with PTSD will experience a “flight or fight” response if there are things in the environment they perceive as threatening.

 How Many Adolescents Have PTSD?